philipn/KF94/content.md

 The technical details of the KF94 standard can be found on the South Korean Ministry of Food and Drug Safety website (in Korean).
 An [English-language summary document prepared by the South Korean MFDS](https://www.mfds.go.kr/brd/m_578/down.do?brd_id=plc0159&seq=41851&data_tp=A&file_seq=1) is available.

 K94 masks have a particle filtration efficiency of at least 94% using a sodium chloride and paraffin oil aerosol and a mean total inward leakage of less than 11% across a panel of test subjects.
-While the standard only calls for a PFE of 94%, [independent tests of many KF94 masks show they almost always have a higher PFE, often in the 98+% range](https://docs.google.com/spreadsheets/d/1M0mdNLpTWEGcluK6hh5LjjcFixwmOG853Ff45d3O-L0/edit).
+While the standard only calls for a particle filtration efficiency of 94%, [independent tests of many KF94 masks show they almost always have a higher PFE, often in the 98+% range](https://docs.google.com/spreadsheets/d/1M0mdNLpTWEGcluK6hh5LjjcFixwmOG853Ff45d3O-L0/edit).

 <figure class="wide"><img src="media/kf94-standard-from-document.png">
 <figcaption>Details of the KF80, KF94 and KF99 performance standards <a href="https://www.mfds.go.kr/brd/m_578/down.do?brd_id=plc0159&amp;seq=41851&amp;data_tp=A&amp;file_seq=1">from the South Korean MFDS</a>.</figcaption>